as

 2. Telemetry framework: Comprehensive documentation across all Vega tools, with default-enabled telemetry and simplified opt-out procedures.
 Enhanced privacy notices and Visual Studio Code (VS Code) integration.

-3. Developer tools: Ubuntu 24 support added, Vega Studio available in VS Code marketplace, and improved error messaging system implemented.
+3. Developer tools: Ubuntu 24 support added.
+Vega Studio is available in VS Code marketplace.
+Improved error messaging system implemented.

 4. Performance analysis: New ESLint Plugin with pre-built performance checks, Perfetto UI integration for system trace analysis, and custom file type editors for data visualization.